Coburg Football Club

 The Coburg Football Club, nicknamed the Lions, is an Australian rules football club based in the Melbourne suburb of Coburg.
 It has been based at Coburg City Oval since 1915.

-Coburg's men's team currently plays in the Victorian Football League (VFL), while the women's team has competed in the VAFA Women's (VAFAW) since 2023.
+Coburg's men's team currently plays in the Victorian Football League (VFL), while the women's team competed in the VAFA Women's (VAFAW) from 2023 to 2025.
 The club also has a team in the FIDA Football League, a competition for people with intellectual disabilities, and junior teams in the Essendon District Football League (EDFL).